3 Squash Ricotta Stuffed Shells Casserole Recipe makes the most of the fall squash harvest. It’s filling and flavorful.

-Jumbo shells are filled with roasted squash and ricotta and smothered in a creamy sauce.
+Jumbo shells are filled with roasted squash and ricotta, then smothered in a creamy sauce.

-I used zucchini, yellow squash, butternut squash in this recipe.
-It’s hearty and satisfying even though it’s meatless.
+This recipe is for zucchini, yellow squash, and butternut squash stuffed shells.
+It’s hearty and satisfying, even though it’s meatless.

 I had never eaten butternut squash until last year.
 It’s one of my most favorite vegetables now.
 I roast it most often then use it in various recipes like Butternut Squash Mac & Cheese, and Caramelized Onion and Butternut Squash Pesto Pizza.